Recommended for you:

 - Behavior: Although some cats remain active and playful well into their senior years, it's not unusual for a mature cat to slow down and become more sedentary.

 - Care and training: As with a younger adult cat, you may need to reinforce training from time to time, but not often.
 Caring for cats at this mature stage is more involved, as they are not only at higher risk of obesity and obesity-related health problems, such as diabetes and high blood pressure, but their risk of cancer and other illnesses like kidney or thyroid disease.
-She should get regular checkups with the vet and also be closely monitored at home for signs of illness, such as weight loss, unusual vomiting or diarrhea.
+They should get regular checkups with the vet and also be closely monitored at home for signs of illness, such as weight loss, unusual vomiting or diarrhea.

 Senior and Geriatric Cat Stage (Eleven Years and Older)